Skip to content

 • Reusable skill bundles

 Skills are folders with a SKILL.md entry point.
-Use bundled ones like chart-creator, ship your own as part of a downstream distribution, or author them from chat with skill-creator.
+Use bundled ones like agent-creator, chart-creator, clock, workflow-creator, skill-creator, and autoresearch, ship your own as part of a downstream distribution, or author them from chat with skill-creator.

 Skills & MCPs